Temperament: Definition, Types, And Disorders

-Temperament refers to a set of inborn traits that organizes a child's approach to the world around them.
+Temperament refers to a set of traits that organize a your approach to the world around you.
 It's an aspect of personality concerned with emotional dispositions and reactions.
-Temperament is used to describe the prevailing or typical mood or pattern of mood in a person.
-Temperament is thought to be inborn, but it can be shaped.
-Temperament influences and shapes how a child responds to something, but not what they do.
+Temperament is used to describe the prevailing or typical mood in a person.
+Some believe temperament isindivisible from who you are and present from birth.
+Others believe it is completely learnedand can be shaped.
+Temperament itself influences and shapes how a child lives their life and grows.

 The Original Four Temperaments

 For a long time, it was thought that people had four different temperaments that could describe them.
-Philosophers, including Hippocrates, described them quite well.
-Four temperaments just weren't accurate enough to fully describe nuance.
-People simply can't be divided into just four types.
+Philosophers, including Hippocrates, have postulated these distinctions over the years.
+But it has been clear for some time that four temperaments justaren't accurate enough to fully describe the nuance in personalities.
+People can't be accurately divided into just four types of temperament.

 Temperament Traits Today

 Temperament can influence how someone behaves, especially in childhood.
-While how a child is raised can certainly influence and shape their behaviors, there are natural traits they have, and they can all be examined.
+How a child is raised certainly influences and shapestheir behaviors.But everyone is also born with natural traits and dispositions.
 Today, psychologists look at multiple aspects of temperament.
 These are:

 This measures how active someone is.
 When it comes to children, some will be running around and will always seem to be active.
-Meanwhile, other children are relaxed and aren't as active.
+Meanwhile, other children are more relaxed than others.

 This is how consistent someone is with biological functions.
 We all know people who go to bed and get up around the same time every day.
 However, we also know people who are inconsistent with how much they sleep and what time they go to bed.
 Regularity can apply to appetite and other habits as well.